 Courses in the Faculty of Psychology are assigned credits in accordance with the European Credit Transfer System (ECTS) as proposed by the European Union.
 According to this system, credits represent a universal measure of workload that is required for all students completing a degree.
 The basic principle behind this system is that one academic year of full-time courses at a given institution is equivalent to 60 credits.
 Each institution is guided by this principle when assigning credits to particular courses.
-At the Warsaw University Faculty of Psychology, credits are assigned to obligatory courses by the Faculty Council, and credits are assigned to electives by the instructor/WISP Program Board depending on evaluation method and workload.
+At the Faculty of Psychology of the University of Warsaw, credits are assigned to obligatory courses by the Faculty Council, and credits are assigned to electives by the instructor/WISP Program Board depending on evaluation method and workload.

 A minimum of 300 credits must be earned during the 5-year course of study.
 There is no theoretical limit to the number of courses a student may take.
 Limits on participation in a particular course may depend on logistical (space, technical) constraints or instructor's preferences.

 Students in their first three years of study are required to attend lectures and practical classes.
 Each of these courses is assigned to a particular year of study, though students may apply to attend a course offered to students of older years.

 Students select their own elective courses.
 Students should take enough electives so at the end of each year they have accumulated at least 60 ECTS credits (from all types of courses combined).
 Electives are not tied to any particular year of study unless the instructor or the WISP Program Board introduces a seniority requirement.
 Students can therefore choose from among all of the elective courses offered by the Faculty.
 Students starting studies between 2012/13 and 2015/16 academic year must accumulate at least 4 ECTS points from courses from each of the eight elective categories ("elective baskets"):

 - 2. Cognitive Psychology